San Pedro del Paraná: Weather

-This is the coldest area in the country because of its location at the highest tip southern.
-It is also a region without elevations which slow the south wind.
+San Pedro del Paraná is the coldest area in the country because of its location at the highest tip southern.
+The region lacks elevations to slow the south wind.
 On the other hand, it maintains constant as a large percentage of moisture.
 Its average temperature does not reach 21 °C and the minimum can reach -4 degrees Celsius in coastal areas of Parana.
-In summer only rarely reaches 39 °C. The average rainfall is 1,700 millimeters per year, being October, the rainiest month.
+Summer temperatures rarely reach 39 °C. The average rainfall is 1,700 millimeters per year.
+October is the rainiest month.

 Hydrography

-The district of San Pedro del Paraná is watered Tebicuary River and streams of the following:
+The district of San Pedro del Paraná is watered by the Tebicuary River and the following streams: